balavenkatesh3322/Technical-Knowledge-Assistant/docs/project-proposal.md

 This "knowledge retrieval gap" slows project timelines, reduces efficiency, and risks inconsistent application of best practices.

 ## 2. Our Solution: Technical Knowledge Assistant
-The Technical Knowledge Assistant is an AI-powered microservice delivering rapid, accurate, and contextually relevant answers to technical queries from Ramboll’s documentation, using natural language processing.
+The Technical Knowledge Assistant is an AI-powered microservice delivering rapid, accurate, and contextually relevant answers to technical queries from company’s documentation, using natural language processing.

 ## 3. How It Works: Retrieval Augmented Generation (RAG)
 The system leverages **Retrieval Augmented Generation (RAG)** for accurate, sourced answers:

-1. **Knowledge Ingestion**: Processes documents (e.g., Ramboll’s internal corpus) into chunks, indexed in a Vector Database for efficient search.
+1. **Knowledge Ingestion**: Processes documents (e.g., company’s internal corpus) into chunks, indexed in a Vector Database for efficient search.
 2. **User Query**: Engineers ask questions in natural language (e.g., "What are seismic design considerations for steel structures in Zone 4?").
 3. **Intelligent Retrieval**: Searches the Vector Database for relevant document passages.
 4. **Contextual Generation**: A Large Language Model (LLM) generates a concise answer using retrieved passages.